mtwtfss/bidbros-ui/README.md

-# React Template
+# Bid Bros UI

 ## About

-This is a template for React applications.
+This is the UI for Bid Bros

 ## Setup